Arunathish/attack-path-OSINT-playbook/README.md

   → Yandex → older accounts → deeper data
 ```

 Each step is passive.
 Each step uses only public data.
-That chain from a phone number to a full identity picture is what made me realize most people have no idea what their own exposure surface looks like.
+That was the moment I realized most people have no clue how exposed they actually are online.

 ---